 Will Other Airports Follow LAX?

 The short answer is yes — the trend is already underway.
-The Port Authority of New York and New Jersey has proposed doubling rideshare access fees at JFK, LaGuardia, and Newark from $2.50 to $5 each way effective March 15, 2026, citing a $71M single-year revenue impact (Crain's New York).
-The Independent Drivers Guild has opposed the increase, but Port Authority votes in this category have historically passed.
+In December 2025 the Port Authority of New York and New Jersey approved raising rideshare access fees at JFK, LaGuardia, and Newark from $2.50 to $3.50 each way — charged on both pickups and drop-offs — effective March 15, 2026, with scheduled steps to $4.50 in March 2027 and $5.00 in March 2028, citing a $71M single-year revenue impact (Crain's New York).
+The Independent Drivers Guild opposed the increase, but the board approved it; taxis got off with a 25-cent pickup increase and no drop-off fee.

 San Francisco International's $60M+ in 2025 rideshare access fee revenue (Hoodline, February 2026) is roughly the same scale as LAX's haul, and the agency is studying a similar tiered model tied to the AirTrain expansion.
-Massport's Logan increase last summer drew a national wave of follow-on proposals; LAX's $12 figure may now anchor what other agencies see as politically feasible.
+Massport's Logan increase last summer drew a national wave of follow-on proposals; LAX's approved up-to-$12 cap may now anchor what other agencies see as politically feasible.

 The structural reason for the trend: federal and state grant funding for airport landside infrastructure has not kept pace with capital needs, and trip fees on Uber and Lyft are the most politically defensible revenue source available to airport authorities.
 Both companies have, in public testimony, conceded that they will not pull out of major airports over fee increases — meaning the floor on what airports can charge keeps rising.